microsoft/pxt-arcade/docs/skillmap/zoo/zoo1.md

 ---

 This will allow you to move your sprite around the screen.
-Try it in the simulator using the arrow keys on your keyboard or by clicking the joystick.
+Try it on the game screen using the arrow keys on your keyboard or by clicking the joystick.